We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 - Medical negligence inquests

 We understand how daunting the prospect of pursuing a medical negligence compensation claims can be, so aim to make the process as easy and straightforward as possible.
 We promise to deal with your case as swiftly and cost-effectively as possible and, most importantly, to treat you with the dignity you deserve.

-With more than 30 years’ experience in medical negligence claims, we have the skills and specialist legal knowledge you need to achieve the best result possible for you.
+With more than 30 years’ experience handling medical negligence claims in South Wales, we have the skills and specialist legal knowledge you need to achieve the best result possible for you.
 In most cases, we can resolve medical negligence compensation claims without the need for court action, making the process faster, less expensive and less stressful for you.

 How medical negligence claims work

 Claims are generally now resolved using the Ministry of Justice’s Pre-Action Protocol for the Resolution of Clinical Disputes.
 This is designed to allow claims to be dealt with faster and at lower cost to both claimant and defendant by avoiding the need for court action in most cases.

 The Pre-Action Protocol involves various steps and our medical negligence claims team can guide you through them all effectively to give you the best chance of a fair outcome.